Wilmer Difo

-Wilmer Francisco Difo (born April 2, 1992) is a Dominican professional baseball infielder for the Leones de Yucatán of the Mexican League.
+Wilmer Francisco Difo (born April 2, 1992) is a Dominican professional baseball infielder for the Long Island Ducks of the Atlantic League of Professional Baseball.
 Difo made his Major League Baseball (MLB) debut in 2015 with the Washington Nationals and has also played for the Pittsburgh Pirates.
 He has made the majority of his major league appearances as a second baseman, shortstop, or third baseman, with more limited stints as an outfielder.